-- Suggestion regarding a "Plan B" closing two (2) smaller parking lots (F and J noted in the report) and put up picnic tables
+- Suggestion regarding a "Plan B" closing two (2) smaller parking lots (F and J noted in the report) and put up picnic tables community safety prevention measures that may be considered for implementation on the waterfront.

 The Mayor and Mr. Nixon will communicate further to review expansion of seating capacity options.